 Team Building On The Challenge Course

 A variety of team building programs can be designed utilizing the 4-H Center Challenge Course.
 The 4-H Center offers cooperation and team building programs for youth, adolescents, and adults.
 The primary purpose of these programs is to challenge members of a group to overcome a series of obstacles by working together.
-All programs are conducted on-site at the 4-H Center Challenge Course, which consists of an outdoor pavilion and a low ropes course.
+All programs are conducted on-site at the 4-H Center Challenge Course, which consists of an outdoor pavilion, a high ropes course, and a low ropes course.
 This course is physically, mentally, and emotionally challenging.
-All facilitation, instruction, and equipment are provided by the
+All facilitation, instruction, and equipment are provided by the 4-H Center.

 - To foster mutual support and teamwork within a group and the importance of each member's contributions within that group.